openebs/website/docs/main/troubleshooting/troubleshooting-local-storage.md

 Warning  SelectionFailed  14m (x25 over 16m)    blockdeviceclaim-operator  no blockdevices found
 ```

 It means that there were no matching blockdevices after listing based on the labels.
-Check if there is any `block-device-tag` on the storage class and corresponding tags are available on the blockdevices also
+Check if there is any `block-device-tag` on the storage class and corresponding tags are available on the blockdevices.

 2. No devices with matching criteria